awtj8o81ryywg793/awtj8o81ryywg793/README.md

 Hello! 👋

-I'm an advocate of free, open‑source software with interests in decentralisation, federation, local‑first design, privacy and security, amongst other things.
+I’m an advocate of, amongst other things, free, open-source software, along with interests in decentralisation, federation, local-first design, privacy, security, and more.

 **Please note**, GitHub is not the forge where I craft my creations.
 Instead, I use other platforms, such as GitLab, as the home for my projects.
 I maintain a GitHub account solely to contribute to projects that consider it their home.